anuj2002/IMDb-Web-Scraping-Script/README.md

 Limitations
 This script is designed for educational and research purposes and may be subject to IMDb's terms of service.

-License
-This project is licensed under the MIT License.
-For more details, see the LICENSE file.

 Acknowledgments
 Selenium